arcus/education_modules/.github/ISSUE_TEMPLATE/docs_update_checklist_v1.md

 Name of Module: {take from the title of the main markdown file for the module}
 PR for module update: #[PR number here]

-This is the checklist for bringing a module up to date with the [latest major version of docs.md: v1](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/ddc7d4a1a8659723c3f0db0a87fcc3b26a0ae071/docs.md#1)
+This is the checklist for bringing a module up to date with the latest major version of docs.md: v1
-Note that this link points to a specific commit and is therefore frozen in time.
-If you want to update this checklist after pushing new changes to docs.md, be sure to update this link as well.

 ## Summary of changes